 It seems that the easiest way out is to play on Pope’s diplomatic immunity.
 He is the head of the state, The State of Vatican City.
 Problem is that UK doesn’t have embassy in Vatican since 2006. so the announced counter-argument is that UK doesn’t recognize Vatican as a sovereign state.
 But the Pope is also the head of the Holy See which is, contrary to Dawkin’s hopes, internationally recognized entity with observer seat in the UN.
 For the detailed explanation of diplomatic relations of Vatican and Holy See with the rest of the world check Sir Ivor Roberts’ analysis in The Times Online.

 I personally doubt that Dawkins and Hitchens see the Pope arrested and put on trial, let alone sitting in prison for crimes against humanity.
 They may be fanatics, but they are not out of their minds.
 They know that the best they can get is to make the Pope cancel his visit.
 But making some noise, getting lots of media attention and provoking the questions is their real aim.
 And that they get already.

 All this doesn’t have much to do with religion or atheism.
 It’s politics.
-And while the arrest of the Pope would cheer up many self-proclaimed atheists, it wouldn’t do much harm to christianity or religion.
+And while the arrest of the Pope would cheer up many radical atheists, it wouldn’t do much harm to christianity or religion.
 It might shake the Roman Catholic Church, but the whole battle is going on the wrong grounds.
-And that’s something that atheist activists are so inclined to forget.
+And that’s something that atheist activists are so easy to forget.
 To be fair, large portion of christians also mix the church and the religion.

 This is not the first nor the last time in history that battles for political power are disguised in religion.
 Nor it’s the first time that sexually abused children are used for personal political promotion.
-But the only possible role of children in politics is to be exploited.
+After all, the only possible role of children in politics is to be exploited.
 One way or another.